RhiH/studio_gallery/README.md

 The main goal of the site is to assist artists to increase their income while reducing overheads associated with running a website where you can purchase products.

-Having a shared site, allows the artists to promote themselves and each other, increasing the potential audience for their work, and as the site does not have a large number of artists, this improves the opportunities of the customer remembering the site and the artist name, meaning they are more likely to revisit in future and promote the site by word of mouth.
+Having a shared site allows the artists to promote themselves and each other, increasing the potential audience for their work.
+As the site does not have a large number of artists, this improves the opportunities of the customer remembering the site and the artist's name, meaning they are more likely to revisit in future and promote the site by word of mouth.

 A Contact Us page ensures that the customer can communicate if needed with the artists, and the information about each artist, their practice and their pieces means the site has more interest than just a site which displays the work alone.